Chang-yup/IMU_Kalman-filter_MATLAB/README.md

 4. run

-If the code is slow, you can annotate out the 'Graphical Plot & Dynamic Plot'.
+If the code is slow, you can annotate out the 'Graphical Plot & Dynamic Plot'. you will see only graph.

 # Closing